-Due to the collisions, which may include loop diagrams with different particles of the theory, a late mode $L$ is not only be entangled with the interior modes of the black hole but with modes that are in the Hawking radiation E. Low energy particles would not measurably affect the amount of radiation being emitted but they would change the entanglement.
+Due to the collisions of the main Hawking quanta with these infrared modes, which may also include loop diagrams with different particles of the theory, a late mode $L$ is not only entangled with the interior modes of the black hole but with modes that are in the Hawking radiation E. Low energy particles would not measurably affect the amount of radiation being emitted (either because they are very soft or they are suppressed by loops) but they would change the entanglement.
 Due to the interaction in the radiation, the entanglement of the horizon modes will spread out spatially to the far away radiation.

 Although the standard Hawking radiation is usually defined for a static observer far from a black hole, it is important to emphasize that an infalling observer who probes the near horizon structure would certainly notice these soft quanta.
 For example it was explicitly demonstrated in \cite{Greenwood:2008zg} that the infalling observer sees a non-divergent flux of particles coming out of the black hole.
 Though an infalling observer should classically encounter a nearly flat space-time at the horizon of a large black hole, these soft quanta would affect entanglement and ruin the quantum Rindler approximation.